 How and Where to Plant Elephant Ears

 Elephant ears grow well in partial shade with moist soil and look best when planted in the back of borders, in large containers or around ponds.
 Plant them outdoors after there's no more danger of frost, or start them indoors six to eight weeks before the last frost date.

 Cover elephant ear tubers or rhizomes with 2 to 3 inches of soil and give them plenty of room to spread out.
 Elephant ears are heavy feeders and need frequent fertilization with either a general purpose fertilizer or a plant food formulated for foliage house plants.
 Elephant ears regular watering, especially for container-grown specimens as their roots must remain moist.

 It's best to divide overgrown plants in the spring.

 Overwintering Elephant Ears

-To save elephant ear roots from year to year, cut the foliage back after the first frost, leaving 2 to 4 inches of stem, and carefully dig up the roots.
-Put the roots in a protected, well-ventilated spot until they're dry to the touch.
-Store the dry roots in vermiculite, packing peanuts or shredded paper.
-Avoid using sand or moss as these materials hold moisture and encourage premature sprouting.
+Elephant ears grow from tubers or rhizomes, depending on species.
+To save elephant ears from year to year, cut the foliage back after the first frost, leaving 2 to 4 inches of stem, and carefully dig up the underground structures.
+Put the tubers or rhizomes in a protected, well-ventilated spot until they're dry to the touch, and then store them in vermiculite, packing peanuts, or shredded paper.
+Avoid using sand or moss, as these materials hold moisture and encourage premature sprouting.

-Keep the roots in a cool, dark location such as a crawlspace or basement.
-Discard any bulbs with soft spots or mold.
-Spray shriveled bulbs with water a day or two before replanting them in the spring.
+Keep the dormant tubers or rhizomes in a cool, dark location such as a crawlspace or basement.
+Discard any that develop soft spots or mold.
+Spray shriveled tubers and rhizomes with water a day or two before replanting them in the spring.

 Additional Elephant Ear Varieties